 HMD Eddy wreck history

 HM Drifter Eddy (FY12) was built in Aberdeen, Scotland for British Royal Navy and launched on 6th August 1918.
 The steel vessel was 27 metres in length with a beam of 6 metres.
 At the end of World War I, HMD Eddy was conducting mine clearance duties along the south coast of England.
 After the war Eddy was transferred to Mediterranean Fleet and based mostly in Malta.
 In 1936 she was placed on the reserve list in Malta.

 At the outbreak of World War II HM Drifter Eddy was recommissioned as a "minesweeper drifter" and armed with two guns, one at the bow and one above the wheelhouse.
 HMD Eddy joined the 403rd Minesweeping Group stationed in Malta in 1942, although of a different class from other vessels.
 The minesweepers at that time were mainly built of wood, whilst Eddy had a steel hull, making her not quite suitable for this job.
 She was fitted with a degaussing (anti-magnetic) cable all around her side at water level as a precaution against magnetic mines.

 HMD Eddy’s duties included sweeping the approaches to Malta’s harbours, in order to ensure that the supply ships would not be sunk by enemy mines.
-On 26th May 1942 while Eddy was returning to port from clearing a channel further north which was mined by Italian E-boats during the night before, she struck a mine herself and quickly sank about a mile off the entrance to the Grand Harbour.
+On 26th May 1942 while Eddy was returning to port from clearing a channel further north which was mined by Italian E-boats during the night before, she struck a mine herself and quickly sank about 1.5 km off the entrance to the Grand Harbour.
 Eight of her crew lost their lives.

 Divers discovered the wreck of Drifter Eddy on 26th October 1995.